 In this paper we investigate the role of the under-the-barrier dynamics for the spontaneous and coherent Brunel radiation during tunneling ionization.
+The ionization quantum dynamics is described by strong field approximation (SFA) which implicitly includes the under-the-barrier path.
+Additionally, we develop simple man Drude models for the coherent as well as for spontaneous radiation, which include only the electron trajectory out of the tunneling barrier.
+Comparison of the results of the Drude model with those of SFA allows us to single out the contribution of the under-the-barrier path in the radiation spectra.
 We analyze how the different mechanisms of the radiation during the strong field ionization are scaled in different spectral regions of emission and the feasibility of their observation in a coherent or incoherent form.

 The harmonics emitted from a gas target is the result of a multi-atom contribution, and therefore, are dominated by the coherent radiation.
 For the observation of the incoherent radiation either a single atom experiment should be carried out (when each time a single atom existed in the interaction region), or the emission should be measured at a stray direction far from the phase-matching one \cite{Ware_2016}.